 Maine Community Fellowship

 Meant to capitalize on students' interests, the fellowship allows students to explore work in the public sector while developing an understanding of issues at the local level — what they are, and how to solve problems related to these issues by working with a broad spectrum of community leaders.
-This 10-week fellowship includes a $5000 stipend, and fellows are eligible for on-campus housing.
+This 10-week fellowship includes a $5000 stipend, and fellows are eligible for on-campus housing (if available in summer 2021).
 In addition to their placements, students convene regularly with other fellows for reflection and problem solving.
 Most fellowship placements go from early June to mid-August.
 The Davidson Summer Fellowship is an annual fellowship within the Maine Community Fellowship cohort awarded to a student working with youth populations.

 - Participate in an orientation to the program during the first week of June;

 - Convene regularly with other fellows and staff for discussion, reflection and problem solving and to identify common themes among participating agencies that might be addressed in the future;